aprettyloner/aws-kubeflow-workshop/content/sagemaker_dist_training/training_script_updates.md

 weight: 2
 ---

-There are few minor changes required to run a training script on Amazon Sagemaker
+There are few minor changes required to run a training script on Amazon Sagemaker.
+We have already made these changes in the notebooks provided in this section, but we highlight them below.

 ##### SageMaker hyperparameters